Manokwari: History

-At 4:43am on 4 January 2009 a magnitude 7.6 earthquake struck Manokwari.
-Felt as far away as Australia, the 35 km deep earthquake killed four people, injured 19 more and 167,000 people were left without power.
-Local residents were evacuated to Manokwari Military Academy in order to seek shelter from possible tsunamis and aftershocks that were felt throughout the day.
-Damage occurred to the Mutiara Hotel, the Naval hospital, and several other buildings.
+At 4:43 am on 4 January 2009 a magnitude 7.6 earthquake struck Manokwari.
+Felt as far away as Australia, the 35 km deep earthquake killed four people, injured 19 more, and 167,000 people were left without power.
+Residents were evacuated to Manokwari Military Academy to seek shelter from possible tsunamis and aftershocks that were felt throughout the day.
+Damage occurred to the Mutiara Hotel, the Naval Hospital, and several other buildings.
 Manokwari Regional Airport had significant damage, being closest to the epicenter, and all four deaths resulted there.
 The Indonesian government sent a team of seven doctors to Manokwari to assist with the injured.
-Originally, the team was projected to be ten people, but due to the severe damage of the runway only seven were able to be transported in.
+Originally, the team was projected to be ten people, but due to the severe damage to the runway, only seven were able to be transported.
 This was not unlike the previous quakes on 10 October 2002 when another 7.6 magnitude quake shook the region.
 In 1996 similar quakes also halted progress in the local region but there is no record of the recorded magnitude.

 On 14 April 2010, Merpati Nusantara Airlines flight MZ 836, a Boeing 737-300 (registration PK-MDF) with 103 persons on board, broke into pieces as it bounced off the tarmac at Rendani Airport near Manokwari after landing in poor weather.
 The tail of the aircraft broke off and came to rest in the creek off the northern end of Runway 35.
 All passengers survived, but 21 injured people were admitted to hospital.
 The flight originated in Sorong, West Papua.

-On 21 August 2019, Manokwari experienced a violent protest which saw the provincial legislature building torched, with the protest being part of the 2019 Papua protests.
+On 21 August 2019, Manokwari experienced a violent protest that saw the provincial legislature building torched, with the protest being part of the 2019 Papua protests.

 Climate

-Manokwari is three meters above sea level on the coast of West Papua.
+Manokwari is three metres above sea level on the coast of West Papua.
 Its average temperature is 26.3 C and its temperature fluctuation is only 1 °C. It receives 2597 mm of rain per year, approximately 216 mm per month.
 It is located 52 minutes (0.87 degrees, slightly less than 100 km) south of the equator and has an 86.3% average humidity.
 The annual sunshine hours are 2127; an average of 5.8 hours of sunlight per day.
 To date, there are no recorded days of frost or snowfall in Manokwari.